-IR4553 Europe, America and the Transatlantic SCOTCAT Credits: 30 SCQF Level 10 Semester: 2 Academic year: 2017/8 Planned timetable: 4.00 pm Tue
+SCOTCAT Credits: 30 SCQF Level 10 Semester 2

+Academic year: 2018/9

+Availability restrictions: Not automatically available to General Degree students

+Planned timetable: 4.00 pm Tue

 This module will explore European and transatlantic security affairs using a variety of conceptual perspectives.
 The module will cover both contemporary and historical case studies in order to reach a better understanding of the nature of European and transatlantic security practices.
-After an introduction to central structures and topics in European and transatlantic security affairs, the module will examine specific topics that are currently underresearched in transatlantic security affairs.
+After an introduction to central structures and topics in European and transatlantic security affairs, the module will examine specific topics that are currently under-researched in transatlantic security affairs.